 Several months later, this young man confessed to me — with considerable embarrassment— that he found speaking to adults, in “real-world” situations, intimidating.
 He was afraid he would “say something stupid,” and the adult would think he was “just some kid.”
 “Passing myself off as an adult,” as he put it, ran the risk of making him feel foolish and humiliated.
 So he did the logical thing: he avoided interactions with the adult world whenever possible.

-The transition form teen to adult requires a shift in identity
+The transition from teen to adult requires a shift in identity

 This is critical for parents to understand.